Updated details for student services at Victoria University of Wellington

 If you have not already sent a photo in, then send one to email@example.com following the information on the Student ID cards page.
 We will then print one and you can collect it from the Enrolments Office.

-Āwhina will be on-campus at Te Herenga Waka Marae (46 Kelburn Parade) from Monday 18 May, between the hours of 8.30 am–5 pm.
-We will continue to offer online services for pastoral and academic support.
-All Āwhina whānau rooms will remain closed until further notice (except Te Aro).
+Āwhina are on-campus at Te Herenga Waka Marae (46 Kelburn Parade) between the hours of 8.30 am–5 pm.
+We will continue to offer online services for pastoral and academic support. Āwhina whānau rooms are also open.
 Check the Āwhina staff list if you wish to speak with an engagement adviser or email firstname.lastname@example.org.

 The team will continue to work with all Faculty staff, school staff, student services, and Māori student associations to ensure tauira are staying connected—Ngāi Tauira (Māori Students’ Association), Ngā Taura Umanga (Māori Commerce Students’ Association), and Ngā Rangahautira (Māori Law Students Association).